 Related reports

-A case report by N’guyen Y suggests that EBV-specific clinical and virological management should be considered when treating a patient with IBD with AZA.
+A case report by N’guyen et al[11] suggests that EBV-specific clinical and virological management should be considered when treating a patient with IBD with AZA.

 Term explanation

 VAHS is a rare pathophysiological condition induced by thiopurine treatment for IBD, caused by excessive lymphocytic cytokine production during viral infection.